kenscripts/talking_2_computers/README.md

 * went to Microbiome workshop in Germany
 * read Practical Computing For Biologists
   * introduced me Linux, bash, regular expressions, and Python
+* settled on Vim as my text editor
 * learned basics (variables, conditionals, loops) with Python
   * used Learn Python The Hard Way
 * learned more about Linux and bash